jason-cobb/New-Feature-Test-Plan-with-Test-Cases/README.md

 - Create Your Own Papa Bowl

 ## Assumptions:
-- You are able to gain access to [Papa Johns Website Homepage ](https//www.papajohns.com)
+- You are able to gain access to Papa Johns Website Homepage at https://www.papajohns.com/
 - Navigate to the Papa Bowls page: https://www.papajohns.com/order/dealbuilder?dealId=33605 or from a homepage link to Papa Bowls

 Case ID - PB1